 Police arrested Avcı on August 25, 2016, after the journalist had spent only weeks out of prison.
 Avcı previously had been detained on September 18, 2015, in the western city of Izmir, reports said.
 On September 21, 2015, the Second Penal Court of Peace in Istanbul ordered him to be held in pretrial detention on charges including "attempting to overthrow the government" and being a member of a terrorist organization, according to news reports.

-Prosecutors charged Avcı in connection with a series of columns he wrote in 2013 and 2014 for the independent daily Bugün in which he alleged that the Turkish National Intelligence Organization, the country’s spy agency, had links to an Iranian-backed group called Tawhid-Salam—which Turkish authorities had declared a terrorist organization—as CPJ documented at the time.
+Prosecutors charged Avcı in connection with a series of columns he wrote in 2013 and 2014 for the independent daily Bugün in which he alleged that the Turkish National Intelligence Organization, the country’s spy agency, had links to an Iranian-backed group called Tawhid-Salam—which Turkish authorities had declared a terrorist organization.

 News reports cited Avcı’s lawyer as saying the journalist was not allowed to testify in court.
 The lawyer also said Avcı had been mistreated in custody and denied food, the reports said.